leonredman/leonredman/README.md

 ## ✨ Fun Facts

-- I might be weird cause I really like Java.
+- I like Python and raise pythons...so random!
-- Since I was a kid, I have been raising pet snakes.
-- I was a graphic artist for Harley Davidson before the code bug bit me.
+- I was a graphic artist for Harley Davidson before the code bug took over my life!

 ## 📫 Contact